-While working on our article, Training, Oxygen Systems, Hypoxic Tents.
-Success Factors for Climbing Everest and 8,000-Meter Peaks about climbing 8,000 meter peaks and the use of Normobaric Hypoxic Tents to pre-acclimatize, Dr. Monica Piris spearheaded the research effort by culling the recent editions of High Altitude Medicine and Biology and conducted searches of Pub Med and Plos One to find all publicly available articles about intermittent hypoxia, either training or sleeping.
+While working on our article “Training, Oxygen Systems, and Hypoxic Tents: Success Factors for Climbing Mount Everest and 8,000-Meter Peaks,” about climbing 8,000-meter peaks and the use of normobaric hypoxic tents to pre-acclimatize, Dr. Monica Piris spearheaded the research effort.
+She culled the recent editions of High Altitude Medicine and Biology and conducted searches of Pub Med and PLOS One to find all publicly available articles about intermittent hypoxia, applied either in training or sleeping.

 It is worth noting that all of the following studies a) spanned periods of 7–14 days and b) only went up to moderate altitudes.
 Dr. Piris did include a very recent study on sleep disturbance in normobaric (normal air pressure) hypoxia versus hypobaric (low air pressure) hypoxia because it’s relevant to the tents and training.
 That study concluded that sleep disturbance is less in normobaric hypoxia and underlined that normobaric hypoxia cannot be used to simulate hypobaric hypoxia because it is not the same to the body.

 This list will expand as more research is published and we learn of studies we weren’t initially aware of.
 If you have a public, peer-reviewed study that is relevant to this topic, please email us at firstname.lastname@example.org.
 Upon review, we will add it to this resource page.

 Normobaric Hypoxic Tent Research: List of Journal Articles